tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 Hess mentions "epistemic humility as a barrier to new knowledge," or, in other words, being too certain that something is uncertain and not seeking further light.
 Certainly, this is something we should be wary of.
-The balance between certainty and uncertainty is a very nuanced one (as discussed in that article).

 However, particularly when it comes to how things will happen in the future, I believe that the way the Lord reveals additional knowledge is most often by